harrybin/ossapps/README.md

 * [Geolocator](https://github.com/SergioMorchon/fitbit-geolocator) by Sergio Morchón Poveda - Fitbit GPS based app to store locations and orientate yourself
 * [GetThere](https://github.com/pavelrisenberg/GetThere) by Pavel Risenberg, Maksim Asichka - Get There lets you check driving time to your favorite destinations with respect to current traffic conditions using Google and Bing Maps API.
 Note, Google and Microsoft API terms of services should be acknoledged for any public use.
 * [Habitica](https://github.com/tramzel/habitica-fitbit) by Taylor Ramzel - An app that leverages the Habitica API to update your tasks from your Fitbit.
+* [Homeassistant](https://github.com/smirko-dev/fitbit-homeassistant) by smirko-dev - Allows to control Home Assistant entities from a Fitbit watch via the HomeAssistantAPI module
 * [KP-Sales](https://github.com/PlummerNL/KP-Sales) by COSS - Fitbit Ionic app for tracking your KPay sales combined with a fancy clock.
 * [Knit Counter](https://github.com/zaneduffield/knit-counter) by Zane Duffield - An app for tracking repeat increments in knitting patterns.
 * [Lightest](https://github.com/alicescfernandes/fitbit-lightest) by Alice Fernandes - A flashlight app for fitbit versa 3 and sense